FERPA for Students and Parents

 - Weight, height, and player statistics of members on athletic teams

-Students must notify the Registrar's Office in writing that they wish to withhold release of their Directory Information.
-For Manhattanville College's complete FERPA Policy, please access our annual College catalogs here.
+Students must notify the Registrar's Office in writing if they wish to withhold release of their Directory Information.
+For Manhattanville College's complete FERPA Policy, please access our annual College catalogs.